Narrative

 Oral health

-Norfolk’s population is set to increase during the next decade, with more significant increases in adult and older age groups than among children.
-There are already higher proportions of older people in Norfolk.
-Older people are more likely to have complex dental care needs due to treatment patterns earlier in their lives.
+Norfolk’s population is set to increase during the next decade, with more significant increases among older age groups.
+Norfolk already has a higher proportion of over 65s than many other local authorities in England and older people are more likely to have complex dental care needs due to treatment patterns earlier in their lives.[13][14]

 Living independently & well

-More people die during the winter months compared to the number during the summer months; the majority of Excess Winter Deaths occur among the 75+ age group.
-Factors include winter temperatures, how well people are able to cope with low temperatures, disease levels in the neighbourhood such as seasonal flu, and falling over, whether at home or elsewhere.
+More people die during the winter months than during the summer months; the majority of Excess Winter Deaths occur among the 75+ age group.
+Factors leading to Excess Winter Deaths include winter temperatures, how well people are able to cope with low temperatures, disease levels in the local area, such as seasonal flu, and falling over, whether at home or elsewhere.
+In 2021/22, winter deaths among all age groups in Norfolk were around 10% higher than in non-winter months, while for those aged 85+ winter deaths were almost 15% higher than in non-winter months.
+Both of these figures are similar to those for England as a whole.[20][21]

 End of life care